 If you have a question about registration using Wesley Web, have misplaced your log-in information, or you encounter problems, please use the Registration Help Form or contact the Registrar's Office.
 You may also find answers in Frequently Asked Questions.

 All new students must attend all events.
-This schedule is tentative and subject to change.
+This schedule is tentative in regards to the times for all activities.
 Students will be presented with a schedule the day of the event.
-Reminder: lunch and snacks are provided.
+Reminder: Breakfast, lunch and dinner will be provided.
 Students may dress casually and comfortably.

 Note: East side is across Massachusetts Avenue from the seminary.
 West side is on the seminary side of Massachusetts Avenue.